TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 **Overview of analysis steps**:

-1. **Input preparation:**
-   - Gene lists were extracted from stage-specific loop–gene mappings (`*.genes_list.txt`).
+- Gene lists were extracted from stage-specific loop–gene mappings (`*.genes_list.txt`)
-   - TPM-normalised expression data were read and averaged across replicates for each developmental stage (Stages 14–28).
+- TPM-normalised expression data were read and averaged across replicates for each developmental stage (Stages 14–28)

-2. **Stage-specific filtering:**
-   - For each stage (20, 25, 29), expression data were subset to include only genes uniquely present in that stage’s loop set (i.e., genes not found in loops from other stages).
+- For each stage (20, 25, 29), expression data were subset to include only genes uniquely present in that stage’s loop set (i.e., genes not found in loops from other stages)

-3. **Expression matrix preparation:**
-   - Data were reshaped into long format (gene × tissue × stage).
+- Data were reshaped into long format (gene × tissue × stage)
-   - Expression values were log-transformed using a pseudocount of 0.01.
+- Expression values were log-transformed using a pseudocount of 0.01

-4. **Statistical comparisons:**
-   - All pairwise comparisons between stages were tested using **Wilcoxon rank-sum tests** within each tissue.
+- All pairwise comparisons between stages were tested using Wilcoxon rank-sum tests within each tissue
-   - Significance levels were annotated using the `ggsignif` package.
+  - Significance levels were annotated

-5. **Visualisation:**
-   - A faceted boxplot was created showing gene expression (logTPM) across tissues, grouped by developmental stage.
+- A faceted boxplot was created showing gene expression (logTPM) across tissues, grouped by developmental stage
-   - Custom color schemes and angled axis labels were used for clarity.
+  - Custom color schemes and angled axis labels were used for clarity

-6. **Output:**
+- Output includes:
-   - A multi-panel boxplot (per tissue) of gene expression for genes from stage-specific loops.
+  - A multi-panel boxplot (per tissue) of gene expression for genes from stage-specific loops
   - A significance summary table including:
     - Wilcoxon test statistic and p-value
     - Mean and median expression values per stage

 > **Notes:** Genes appearing in multiple stages were **excluded** to focus on genes unique to a single stage’s loops.
 Optional sections allow toggling between keeping all genes or filtering for stage-specific ones.